-I’m a Civil Engineer in the Southern Infrastructure team, based in the Christchurch Office.
+I’m a civil engineer in the Southern Infrastructure team, based in the Christchurch Office.
 I moved from Wellington to Christchurch in 2014 to start my Bachelor of Engineering Technology at Ara before joining Beca in 2016.
-My focus while studying was in structure but I’ve been loving infrastructure ever since I joined Beca.
+My focus while studying was in structures but I’ve been loving infrastructure ever since I joined Beca.
 I have had the opportunity to be involved in a range of projects!
 From wastewater treatment plant rebuild, cycle routes, rail crossing safety improvement, to 4km of new road in Fiji and a brand new cruise berth for Lyttelton Port of Christchurch.

 What attracted you (or helped you decide) to work at Beca?